Light Space & Time Online Art Gallery is pleased to announce that fine art photographer Don Jacobson is now featured in the gallery’s Artist Showcase.

 His love of taking photographs of our beautiful native wildflowers contributed to his interest in botany.
 He led trips for the California Native Plant Society, the Native Plant Society of Oregon, Bark, Oregon Wild (formerly ONRC) and Portland Audubon.
 For sixteen seasons, he was a naturalist/guide for the Middle Mountain Foundation, leading hikes in the Sutter Buttes of the Sacramento Valley in California.
 "Beauty of the West," a book of his photographs was published in 2007, "Owner Decorated Vehicles" in 2009, "Alaska!" in 2010, "An Intimate View of Japan" in 2011 and "Pacific Northwest Architecture - A Photo Essay" in 2012.

 Don states this about his art and photography, “I see the world differently now.
 The camera, which narrows the field of vision, has actually expanded my vision.
 When I realized I was viewing reality as if it were a series of photographs, I initially questioned that perspective.
 Now, I know my perception is enhanced and enriched from my pursuit of photography.
 An already dynamic and interesting world has become more so.”

-He continues his thoughts, “I am delighted by quality of light, vibrancy of color, unexpected and often unnoticed detail.
+He continues his thoughts, “I am delighted by the quality of light, the vibrancy of color, unexpected and often unnoticed detail.
 The stunning structure of an orchid, the intricate ornamentation on an older building, or dishes stacked in a dish drainer are fascinating to me.
 Abstractions and patterns are richer and invite investigation.
 My subject matter is limitless.
 Anything that appeals to my eye is fair game for my camera.”

 Don’s work can be found at http://www.donjacobsonphoto.com